healthchecks/healthchecks/README.md

 * Create a Telegram bot by talking to the [BotFather](https://core.telegram.org/bots#6-botfather).
 Set the bot's name, description, user picture, and add a "/start" command.
+To avoid user confusion, please do not use the Healthchecks.io logo as your bot's user picture, use your own logo.
 * After creating the bot you will have the bot's name and token.
 Put them in `TELEGRAM_BOT_NAME` and `TELEGRAM_TOKEN` environment variables.
 * Run `settelegramwebhook` management command.
 This command tells Telegram